aaronpkelly/aaronpkelly.github.io/posts/withTOCs/image_classification.md

 # How I want organise my classified images - by METADATA

+I don't care really what the filenames are, as I believe the file metadata holds a lot more information than a filename can.

 Images contain a WEALTH of metadata inside them:

 - Exif